FactoryXCode/MfPack/MfPack/Samples/MfSimpleCastPlayer/README.md

 ### Preview and direct playback

 `MfSimpleCastPlayer` attaches its black preview panel with
 `SetPreviewWindow`.
-The facade selects the preview implementation that matches
+The `TMfCast` main interface selects the preview implementation that
-the chosen media route:
+matches the chosen media route:

 - Direct and remux routes use an independent Media Foundation Media Session, the EVR, and the local audio renderer.